Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism? If Yes, you are in the right place.

 2. Dombe Wari

 Dombe Wari is a culturally significant place in the South Garo Hills of Meghalaya.
 It is located just before reaching the Wari Chora parking spot.
-You can see it to the right on your journey from Emangre to Wari Chora.
-We visited Dombe Wari while returning to Emangre.

 According to Garo folklore, the gorgeous woman Dombe lived in a Treehouse with her husband Joreng to avoid the attack & capture by the villainous mermen (mermaids who were men).
-When the mermen found the couple, they brought down the house along with the Banyan Tree engulfing Dombe in it.
-This is how the calm Dombe Wari was formed.

 During our stay at Tourist Cottages at Baghmara, our guide Tangsen narrated the story and suggested we watch the film Dombe Wari by Doordarshan Tura.
-We listened to the story from them and then watched the story on youtube.
+We listened to the story from them and then watched the story on YouTube.

 Pretty Ch.
 Marak on the Northeast Today portal has beautifully narrated the folklore and story of Dombe Wari.